jwutsetro/MBD_CAD/README.md

 ```

 ## Dataset
 - The dataset should be structured as indicated below to run the scripts.
 Note that each patient has five associated images: T1, b1000, ADC and mask, and a skeleton mask.
-More clarification on the preprocessing steps applied to the dataset before running the scripts can be found in (add reference later when the paper is published)
+More clarification on the preprocessing steps applied to the dataset before running the scripts can be found in  section 2.2 of the paper.
 ```
 |-- Dataset
 |   |-- Train